SanteLGG/SanteLGG/README.md

 ### Welcome to my repository!
-- I'm a chemistry student at Federal Technological University of Paraná.
+- I'm a chemistry student at Federal Technological University of Paraná in Brazil.
 - I'm currently learning Java, SQL, Angular and Spring.
 <div align="center">
 These are some of the things I did while studying.